 - A. Location: - 1.
 Coordinate location and height with CITDL and Users. - 2.
-Avoid placing near HVAC equipment that could cause vibrations, especially where longer mounting pipes are required. - 3.
+Avoid placing near HVAC equipment that could cause vibrations, especially where longer mounting pipes are required.
+If this cannot be avoided, vibration-dampening hardware shall be utilized. - 3.
 For wall or ceiling mounted displays, comply with ADA requirements regarding protruding objects. - B. Method: - 1.
 Projectors: - a.
 Mounts are to be of the type that allow for fine tuning the pitch, roll, yaw. - b.
 Projectors are to be able to allow for lens shifting. - 2.
 Displays: - a.
 Consult with CITDL for best mounting method on a case by case basis. - b.
 Articulating mount is default.
 Static mount must be approved by CITDL.